WaltersMatthew/Fritz-in-the-City/README.md

     - Render a cityscape gameplay background
     - Render a Fritz dachshund character that can move around the screen
     - Render Fritz's house as an end goal
-    - Have WASD movement controls and a jump button
+    - Have WASD movement controls
     - Implement gravity to bring Fritz back to the ground
     - If Fritz falls between buildings, the game restarts
 ---
 # Stretch Goals

-    - Dig functionality and tall obstacles to dig under
     - Scrolling screen and extend level, adding more platforms and buildings
     - Update Fritz styling to 8-bit sprite
     - Additional sprites for jump, run, and fall actions